Beast Mastery Hunter Talents Guide

 Single Target Burst

-"Classic" Single Target Build
+Classic Single Target

 B0PAAAAAAAAAAAAAAAAAAAAAA4AolWSAoQAAAAAAAAAAAoBhEaikQCRCaSkWIJRiQiWkIB

-AoE Raid encounters
+AoE Raid Encounters

-The difference in AoE here is that we are dropping Dire Beast, Thrill of the Hunt and Bloodshed and to get Multi-ShotBeast Cleave, and Kill Cleave, three massive AoE talents that will allow our pets to cleave.
+Instead we will pick up Multi-Shot, Beast Cleave, and Kill Cleave, three massive AoE talents that will allow our pets to cleave.

 We obviously pick up Blood Frenzy as well to further enhance our burst AoE potential.